 Understanding the Legal Landscape for Surrogacy in the Czech Republic

 In 2022, the Czech Republic became embroiled in a high-profile controversy involving surrogacy, which led to several scandalous arrests.
-The case revolved around an international surrogacy network that allegedly exploited legal loopholes and engaged in unethical practices, including the exploitation of women as surrogates and the illegal transfer of parental rights.
+The case revolved around an international surrogacy network from Ukraine that allegedly exploited legal loopholes and engaged in unethical practices, including the exploitation of women as surrogates and the illegal transfer of parental rights.
 These arrests brought attention to the lack of formal regulation and the legal grey areas surrounding surrogacy in the country.
 This has created hesitancy among potential parents, who now view the Czech Republic with more caution and scepticism, especially in light of the growing concerns over legal uncertainties.

 Rights and Responsibilities of Intended Parents and Surrogates